Website Architecture vs. Web Design – What Comes First?

 - DISPLAY AD: An online advertisement that uses graphics.
 They are also called banners, skyscraper ads and rich media units.
 Publishers will sometimes use display ads to promote their free email newsletter.

-- TEXT LINKS: Hypertext links in editorial or navigation that lead to a Rapid Conversion Landing Page.
+- TEXT LINKS: Hypertext links in editorial or navigation that lead to a Rapid Conversion Landing Page (RCLP).
 These are the best form of persistent conversion architecture because they are subtle, yet very effective ways to drive traffic to a Rapid Conversion Landing Page with the ultimate goal of increasing email database circulation.

 A Mequoda website generally includes all of these elements of website architecture and helps to create a blueprint of your website business model.
 Defining website architecture will help you align your categories and articles with the products you have to sell.
-The alignment will keep you from straying away from your product line and keep editorial more focused.
+The alignment will keep you from straying away from your product line and keep your editorial content more focused.

 Great first post!